lazywithclass/winston-cloudwatch/README.md

  * logging with multiple levels
  * creates group / stream if they don't exist
  * doesn't try to buffer your unsent logs (you should use more streams)
+ * waits for an upload to suceed before trying the next
+ * truncates messages that are too big
+ * batches messages taking care of the AWS limit
  * [see options for more](#options)
  * 100% code coverage in lib layer (WIP for the rest)